 I heard the argument that Venus must be hot and moist because the Moon is cold and moist and is farthest from the Sun, therefore Venus being closer to the Sun should be hot and moist.

-Venus is cold and moist because it is, well, “Venus”!
+I propose that Venus is cold and moist because it is, well, “Venus”!

 Let’s analyze some of the essential qualities of the planets as they relate to the elements.

 Venus is receptive (coldness), responsive (coldness), accommodating (moisture), adapting (moisture), flexible (moisture), fluid (moisture), meandering (moisture), joining (as in love – moisture), slowing (coldness).
 All qualities of the Water element.